 The story is about a clever fox who lives with his family in the woods next to three farms.

 Mr. Fox routinely goes out each day to one of three neighboring farms to steal dinner for his family.
 The farmers of these three farms have had enough of Mr. Fox’s daily visits.
 They decide it’s time to stop him.
 The farmers camp out by Mr. Fox’s hole with plans to shoot him as he comes out to get his dinner.

 The story has laugh-out-loud moments as the farmers go to unreasonable lengths to catch the fox.
-This includes digging down the whole mountain.
-Next, the farmers decide to camp out by Mr. Fox’s hole to catch him.
+This includes digging down the whole mountain and camping out by Mr. Fox’s hole.

 The foxes are starving to death when Mr. Fox thinks of a clever idea to help his family.
 Read Fantastic Mr. Fox to see if the farmers or Mr. Fox wins the battle.

 ASCII art is a graphic design that uses the standard keyboard to type a picture.
-Below is a simple fox.
+Pictured is a simple fox.
 Have students try to duplicate this fox.

 If your students enjoy this, here are a couple of websites with generators to experiment a little more.